cmderdev/cmder/README.md

 Cmder is by default shipped with a vendored Git installation.
 On each instance of launching Cmder, an attempt is made to locate any other user provided Git binaries.
 Upon finding a `git.exe` binary, Cmder further compares its version against the vendored one _by executing_ it.
 The vendored `git.exe` binary is _only_ used when it is more recent than the user-installed one.

-You may use your favorite version of Git by including its path in the `%PATH%` enviroment variable.
+You may use your favorite version of Git by including its path in the `%PATH%` environment variable.
 Moreover, the **Mini** edition of Cmder (found on the [downloads page](https://github.com/cmderdev/cmder/releases)) excludes any vendored Git binaries.

 ### Using external Cygwin/Babun, MSys2, WSL, or Git for Windows SDK with Cmder.